felixgwu/img_classification_pk_pytorch/README.md

 ### Experiment Setup & Logging
 - Preventing overwriting previous experiments
 - Saving training/validation loss, errors, and learning rate of each epoch to a TSV file
 - Automatically copying all source code to saving directory to prevent accidental deleteion of codes.
-This is inspired by [WGAN code](https://github.com/xunhuang1995/SGAN/tree/master/mnist).
+This is inspired by [SGAN code](https://github.com/xunhuang1995/SGAN/tree/master/mnist).
 - [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) support using [tensorboard\_logger](https://github.com/TeamHG-Memex/tensorboard_logger)
 - One script to show all experiment results
 - Display training time
 - Holding out testing set and using validation set for hyperparameter tuning experiments
 - GPU support
 - Adding *save* & *data* folders to .gitignore to prevent commiting the datasets and trained models
+- result table

 ### Models (See *models* folder for details)